Rob Kelly

 Why I wrote this?

 Ongig is on a mission to transform job descriptions.
 One way to do this is to allow job postings to be easily searchable by any group (including veterans).
 That’s why we partnered with Google on AI Job Search.
-Click the demo request button on this page if you’d like to learn more.
+Request a demo if you’d like to learn more.

 by in Recruit Veterans